 The Affiliated Workers Association; is an organization established to provide benefits and resources to its members.
 Membership includes entrepreneurs, self-employed professionals, small business owners, and independent contractors, all of whom must be at least 18 years of age.
 Eligibility is available in all 50 states.

 months, less one day.
-Because they are short term plans, they’ll work at best as interim coverage.
+Because they are short-term plans, they’ll work best as interim coverage.

 You have to contact the association to get premium rates.

 If short-term coverage will work for you, the plan covers doctor visits, hospital confinement, emergency room visits, surgery, anesthesia, urgent care, nursing and home health facilities, mental health, physical health, and even transplant benefits.
 Services are available through the Preferred Provider Organization (PPO) network through Aetna.

 Be careful with short-term medical plans though.
 They generally don’t cover pre-existing

 In addition to short-term medical coverage, the association also offers accidental insurance, dental insurance, and prescription and vision insurance.